COSEWIC definitions and abbreviations

 Residence: A dwelling-place, such as a den, nest or other similar area or place, that is occupied or habitually occupied by one or more individuals during all or part of their life cycles, including breeding, rearing, staging, wintering, feeding or hibernating.
 (Source: Species at Risk Act)

 Review of classification: Any formal consideration of the status of a previously assessed wildlife species by COSEWIC at a Wildlife Species Assessment Meeting.
-A review of classification is done either through a status appraisal or a status reassessment process.
-(Approved by COSEWIC in November 2013)
+A review of classification is done through a new status report, an addendum to an existing report, a status appraisal summary, or a rapid review of classification.
+(Approved by COSEWIC in November 2019)

 Severely fragmented: A taxon can be considered to be severely fragmented if most (>50%) of its total area of occupancy is in habitat patches that are (1) smaller than would be required to support a viable population, and (2) separated from other habitat patches by a large distance.
 Fragmentation must be assessed at a scale that is appropriate to biological isolation in the taxon under consideration.
 (Source: IUCN 2010).
 For complete guidance it is strongly suggested that IUCN 2010 is read.